When you upgrade to a new version of PhotoStructure, you may see this progress bar:

 This gives PhotoStructure a chance to visit those files and update your library database.

-If you are using automatic organization, ignore these steps.
-PhotoStructure will backfill any missing file metadata by finding a matching copy in your library.
+If you are using automatic organization, you can skip these steps.
+PhotoStructure will automatically backfill any missing file metadata by using the matching copy in your library.

 Why does PhotoStructure wait until the rebuild is complete before importing any new files or directories? #